Kavin (actor): 2019–present: Breakthrough

 Kavin's first lead role came with Natpuna Ennanu Theriyuma (2019), directed by Shiva Aravind, a friend he met during his Star Vijay days.
 The film, where he starred opposite Remya Nambessan, faced several release delays due to distribution issues but eventually released to mixed reviews.
 Nevertheless, the film helped establish Kavin as a leading actor.
 In 2019, Kavin rose to wider fame by participating in the third season of Bigg Boss.
 His stint on the show significantly boosted his popularity among the Tamil audience.

 Following this, he played the lead in Lift (2021), directed by Vineeth Varaprasad.
 Released on Disney+ Hotstar, the film opened to positive response from critics and viewers alike.
 In 2022, Kavin starred in the romantic web series Akash Vaani, which premiered on February 11.
 He achieved critical and commercial success with the film Dada (2023), earning praise for his performance.
 Having high expectations, Kavin's next, Star, was released in 2024 to mixed reviews.
 Despite this, it emerged as the highest-grossing film of his career, continuing his growth as a bankable leading actor.
 The same year, his fifth film as lead actor, Bloody Beggar, was released to mixed-to-negative reviews and became a box-office bomb.
 However, after its theatrical run was completed and was released on its streaming platform, the film received a more positive response from viewers.

-His next release in September 2025, Kiss, also received a positive response from critics, and Kavin's performance was specifically praised.

-Some of Kavin's upcoming films, Mask and Hi, are all scheduled for release in 2025.
-After completing these films, S. Lakshman Kumar, founder of Prince Pictures, revealed in October 2024 that Kavin would begin production for a project directed by Obeli N. Krishna and produced by him.
+In 2025, Kiss, also received a positive response from critics, and Kavin's performance was specifically praised though it failed commercially due to poor promotions.
+In the same year he starred alongside Andrea Jeremiah in the film Mask which opened to mixed to positive reviews though it also underperformed the box office due to its high budget.
+In 2026, Kavin's next Hi, co-starring Nayanthara was released on August 28, 2026, to positive reviews from critics and became his best performing film after Star (2024).